 For information on how to submit a nomination.

 University of Ottawa 150th Anniversary Medal for Research

 Early Career Researcher of the Year Award

-The Young Researcher of the Year Award is presented annually to faculty members who have made exceptional contributions to research at the University of Ottawa.
-Two prizes are awarded: one in the humanities and social sciences and the other in the pure and applied sciences.
+The Early Career Researcher of the Year Award is presented annually to faculty members who have made exceptional contributions to research at the University of Ottawa.
+The distinction is awarded in two categories:

 - Pure and Applied Science.

 The awards consist of:

 - a bursary of $10,000 to go towards the remuneration of a graduate student supervised by the recipient; and